Homestay “IN” the U.S. and CANADA

 These meetings give Labo members and host families the opportunity to share experiences and talk to their Coordinator and chaperone about any problems they may be having.

-One night before their return to Japan, the Labo delegation gathers for an overnight hotel stay to reflechugst on their experiences and start looking forward to their return to Japan.
+- One night before their return to Japan, the Labo delegation gathers for an overnight hotel stay to reflect on their experiences and start looking forward to their return to Japan.